agencetca/coffeemaker/documentation/manual.md

 And then you can give the object to the loader and load your action :

-    load.action('myRepo/myAction', myObject, ["arg1", "arg2"], function (a) {
+    load.action('myRepo/myAction', [ myObject, "arg1", "arg2"], function (a) {

         //final code
         console.log(a);

     }

-*Note : at the moment a argument array is required, even empty*
+*Note : at the moment an argument array with an object as first argument is required, even empty*

 *Note 2 : at the moment a callback is required, even doing nothing*

+*Note 3 : at the moment the callback is OUTSIDE the argument array.
+Yes, it sucks a bit, the whole need of an array should be removed in next version*

-*Note 3 : you receive an object in the callback, see "Concepts" and "Launch an action"*
+*Note 4 : you receive an object in the callback, see "Concepts" and "Launch an action"*

 ####Launch a method

 *Note : Unlike "actions", "methods" don't accept arguments in the loader.
-If you try, it'll fail.*
+If you try, you'll see that arguments are just ignored.*

+*Note 2 : You NEED nevertheless to give an array with object as first argument, like in the action launching case above*

 It is exactly the same idea as action
-    load.process('myRepo/myMethod....
+    load.process('myRepo/myMethod, [ myObject ]....
-No arguments
+No arguments are taken into account

 ####Launch a process
 It is exactly the same idea as method
-    load.process('myRepo/myProcess....
+    load.process('myRepo/myProcess, [ myObject ]....
-No arguments
+No arguments are taken into account

 ####Launch a rationale
 It is exactly the same idea as method and process
-    load.rationale('myRepo/myRat....
+    load.rationale('myRepo/myRat, [ myObject ]....
-No arguments
+No arguments are taken into account

 ###Concepts